ELLEN VIRGINIA HUGHES (COLLINGE), my Mother

 JAMES JULIUS KILLOUGH (Architect, Collector, Entrepeneur, Art Dealer)

 J.J. was the first person to represent my work.
-He was also the first person to help educate me regarding antiques, conducting business, and the real world of art.
-He represented works by a number of well known artists, so I felt grateful that he decided to represent my work.
+He represented a number of well known artists at the time, so I felt grateful for the opportunity.
 When I returned from Italy, he gave me studio space in his warehouse until I could find my own space.
 One day when I came in, John Canaday, the well known art critic and author, was standing in my studio examining my work.
 With JJ's connections, you never knew who you might run into.

 As a novice painter with very little money, J.J. had each individual who wanted my work arrange to pay $100.00 per month.
 After awhile, I had a monthly income that made it possible for me to survive and keep working until 1981 when I obtained my masters degree.
 I also felt honored that he added some of my work to his own collection.
 Unfortunately J.J. passed away in 2012, but I owe him a debt of gratitude for everything he did for me over those years.
 I miss his counsel, patience, wit, and sense of humor.

 In 1981 after receiving my MFA, I shared a studio in the Houston Heights with artist, Sharon Kopriva.
 One day I was visited by a man named Harrison Itz who was interested in seeing my work.
 I didn't know who he was at the time, and I only had one finished painting to show him.
 It was a rather unconventional piece; the first in what would be my transition away from figurative work into still-life.
 During that initial visit, Harrison informed me that he represented artists, and wanted to take my painting to his gallery.